-The Spanish program at The Long Ridge School is designed to create an environment in which each child feels confident and comfortable expressing himself or herself in Spanish.
+The Spanish program at The Long Ridge School is designed to create an environment in which each child feels confident and comfortable expressing themselves in Spanish.
 Spanish should be an enjoyable way to communicate and learn about different cultures.
 Children should learn the basics of Spanish while sharing, cooperating and respecting others.
 Spanish classes are scheduled twice a week for each K-5 class and once a week for Nursery school classes.

 In K-1, we focus on identifying words and sounds with visual aids.
 Students look, listen, and repeat after the teacher.
 They learn to answer simple questions and describe what they see.
 Spanish is an active class when children identify objects, play games, sing action songs, draw, color and cut pictures.
 They also follow the reading of books and watch videos in Spanish.
 All the activities reinforce vocabulary and concepts that are being studied, e.g. greetings, numbers up to 50, colors, shapes, opposites, animals and their environments, fruit and vegetables, clothing, days of the week, time expressions, months, seasons, weather expressions, parts of the body, the alphabet and sounds, the family, school items, etc.